mate-desktop/mate-desktop.org/blog/20200210-mate-1-24-released.md

 * **Mozo**, the menu editor, now supports Undo and Redo actions.
 * **Pluma** plugins have now fully switched to Python 3.
 * **Pluma** no longer has to envy anything from other complex editors, since it can now show the formatting marks.
+* i18n: All applications have been migrated from intltools to gettext.